zaproxy/zaproxy-website/site/content/faq/what-calls-home-does-zap-make.md

 ###  ZAP News

-Starting from ZAP 2.8.0 the Quick Start add-on will make one request to see if there is any new ZAP news.
+Starting from ZAP 2.8.0 the Quick Start add-on makes one request to see if there is any new ZAP news.

 The bitly URL resolves to the relevant quick start file in the zap-admin